Champagne Mathelin

 L'Orée des Chênes Brut

 45% of the Chardonnay is aged in oak barrels, the remaining grapes come from the réserve perpétuelle.
-Mise en bouteille 6 months after harvest, at least 4 years on the lees.
-Also available in magnum.
+Mise en bouteille 6 months after harvest, minimum 4 years on the lees.
+Also available in Magnum.

 Variable assemblage · Brut · 45% fût de chêne (Chardonnay), réserve perpétuelle · 48+ months aging